 A few clear answers help the group know what the session will feel like before the first whistle.

 No. The hosted rounds are simple enough for first-timers.
-The focus is movement, laughter, short objectives, and safe contact rather than technical football skill.
+The focus is movement, short objectives and controlled contact rather than technical football skill.

 Rounds are usually kept short so players can recover, rotate, and stay engaged.
 Larger or mixed-comfort groups normally need clearer rest waves between rounds.